 Video can be used to support and simplify almost every aspect of a flipped meeting.
 Two tricks in particular will make your life much easier.

-Sharing your meeting materials ahead of time for your team to review is essential to successfully flipping your meeting.
+Sharing your meeting materials ahead of time for your team to review is essential to successfully flip your meeting.
 But—most of us still want that opportunity to present the most essential points.

 Here’s where we can go above and beyond with a best practice from flipped classrooms.
 Recording a quick video summary of your presentation materials—just as a screen capture, or with Panopto to capture your PowerPoint slides and record your presentation—gives you the opportunity to provide a quick executive summary to pair with your materials.